Dr. Faulkner reviews radiographs with local physicians.

 RAD-AID volunteers meet with hospital staff in Praia to complete the Readiness Assessment.

 Accessibility to imaging varies per island within the country with the largest services performed in the Capital Praia on Santiago Island.
 It is at this location that more advanced imaging is available.
-Fogo, the island where the majority of the previous Rad-Aid efforts have been concentrated, has access to ultrasound and radiography.
+Fogo, the island where the majority of the previous RAD-AID efforts have been concentrated, has access to ultrasound and radiography.

 Radiology training occurs internationally, most commonly in Portugal.
 There are few Cape Verdean national radiologists located in Praia.
 In other islands within the country, such as Fogo, a rotating international radiologist is present for a specified time period, typically two-year intervals.

-Dr. Sobolewski reviews radiographs with a local physician in Mosteiros.
+RAD-AID Volunteer reviews radiographs with a local physician in Mosteiros.